 Warm and soft — That fleece lining that feet love.
 Plus cosy uppers that are quilted, fuzzy, plaid, and woolly.

 Easy on — Slip on is great.
 The fact that they stay on is even better.

 All-day cushioning — The removable PU insole maintains its cushioning for that feel-good Howser comfort every time.

 Hygge meets friluftsliv

 The Howser design hasn’t changed much in 10 years (although we’ve since added a chukka and boot).
-But people have gravitated toward these cozy slip-ons for different reasons over the years.
-Most notably when the Danish concept of hygge — the feeling of coziness and simplicity — was embraced outside of Scandinavia.
+But people have gravitated toward these cosy slip-ons for different reasons over the years.
+Most notably when the Danish concept of hygge — the feeling of cosiness and simplicity — was embraced outside of Scandinavia.

 “We noticed Howser grow in popularity with hygge,” says Rachel Treinen, product line manager.
-“Cozy sweaters and big knit scarves.
+“Cosy jumpers and big knit scarves.
 Airbnb in the woods.
 Wearing PJs out of the house.
 Howser fits right in with all of that.”

 Beautifully illustrated by Japanese artist niŭ.
 KEEN fans in Japan love Howser.